Andean Wedding Ceremony in Soraypampa surrounded by the Sacred Mountains of Salkantay and Humantay

 This part of the hike is along a serpent-shaped, rocky, gravel path that takes us to Wayracmachay for lunch.
 We can rest on the way down at a perfect lookout across the absolutely stunning valley below.

 After our meal, we’ll be entering the upper part of the tropical jungle valley known as the “cloud forest.”
-This is an 8 km (4.97 mi) hike over 3 hours on a wide trail through the thick and magical tropical forest.
+This hike has a distance of 9.5 km / 5.9 miles and lasts approximately three and a half hours.
 Along this section, you’ll notice the landscape changes dramatically as well as the energy of the earth as we move from the Andes to the Amazon.

 This hike is truly beautiful; the hills are decorated with colorful scenery, unique wildlife, and native plants.
 The forests are warm and tropical most of the year with temperate climates.
-At the end of this outstanding hike, we arrive to our new campsite in Collpampa, Mountain Sky View (2,950 m / 9,678 ft) for a well-deserved rest from our long day of trekking.
-This is our camp for the night surrounded by valleys, rushing rivers, and lots of vegetation.
+At the end of this exceptional trek, we will arrive at Collpapampa (2,950 m / 9,678 ft) for a well-deserved rest from our long day of hiking.
+At night, we will sleep in our exclusive Mountain Sky View surrounded by valleys, rushing rivers and lots of vegetation.

 Day 03